f4exb/tnc1101/README.md

     - Move radio blocks back and forth to the MCU via USB
     - Provides diagnostics

+Additional folders:
-In addition the USB stack and interface to other functionnalities of the MSP430F5529 Launchpad board (SPI, ...) from TI are located in `MSP430_USB_API` folder.
+  - The USB stack and interface to other functionnalities of the MSP430F5529 Launchpad board (SPI, ...) from TI are located in `MSP430_USB_API` folder.
+  - The interface with the CC1101 module is located in `MSP430_cc1101`
+  - Common files interfacing host and MCU software are located in the `common` folder

 # AX.25/KISS operation